W01fw00d/frontend-challenge/README.md

 1. New features

+- Error handling for the Create Job request: display an error message to user.

 - Dynamically center the Google Map depending on both pickup and dropoff locations.

 - Autosuggest locations using previously geocoded locations.